heptarch/heptarch.github.io/drafts/demon.md

 Ʊ. Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.

-One molecule at a time, she is teleporting a demon out of the fourth dimension.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->